-Features Details of the feature Yes No Don't know Text type I understand the features of directions.
-Topic I understand the topic I have chosen. derstand the topic I have chosen.
-Content, planning and format Planning I can show evidence of planning.
-Content Each point in my plan is relevant to the topic.
+Features Details of the feature Yes No Don't know

+Text type I understand the features of directions.

+Торіс I understand the topic I have chosen.

+Content, planning and format

+Planning I can show evidence of planning.

+Content Each point in my plantis relevant too the stopic.

 I will use these points in my text.

 Purpose / audience I understand the purpose of directions.

 I understand the audience for my directions.

 Format I have given my directions a heading.

 The directions are written as a point-form list.

-Language, style and editing Choice of words / diction I have chosen my words carefully to make my text interesting.
+Language, style and editing

+Choice of words / diction I have chosen my words carefully to make my text interesting.

 My ideas link to the topic.

 Language I have checked and corrected my grammar, spelling and punctuation.